gramineproject/gramine/Documentation/devel/features.md

 Gramine currently has two backends: direct execution on the host Linux OS (called `gramine-direct`) and execution inside an Intel SGX enclave (called `gramine-sgx`).
-If some feature has quirks and pecularities in some backend, we describe it explicitly.
+If some feature has quirks and peculiarities in some backend, we describe it explicitly.
 More backends are possible in the future.

 Features implemented in Gramine can be classified as: